Nicholas Ryba, PhD

-Nick Ryba received his degrees in biochemistry (B.A., 1982 and D. Phil., 1986) from Oxford University, Oxford, UK.
-He completed post-doctoral training at the Max-Planck-Institut-für-biophysikalishe-Chemie in Göttingen, Germany and the University of Leeds, UK under the guidance of Drs.
-Derek Marsh and John Findlay.
-In 1991, he joined NIDR (now NIDCR) to establish an independent group studying the molecular and cellular mechanisms underlying the perception of taste and smell.
-He now heads the Laboratory of Sensory Biology, NIDCR and his section focuses primarily on understanding the biology of taste, but has recently started to work on other aspects of sensory biology including mechanisms involved in pain.
+Dr. Nicholas Ryba received his degrees in biochemistry (BA and DPhil) Oxford University, UK.
+He completed postdoctoral training at the Max-Planck-Institut-für-biophysikalishe-Chemie in Göttingen, Germany, and the University of Leeds, UK, working on the biophysics and molecular biology of vision.
+In 1991, Dr. Ryba joined NIDCR to establish an independent group studying the molecular and cellular mechanisms underlying the perception of taste and smell.
+Dr. Ryba’s section focuses primarily on understanding the biology of taste, but has recently started to work on other aspects of sensory biology including mechanisms involved in pain.

 Nguyen MQ, Wu Y, Bonilla LS, von Buchholtz LJ, Ryba NJP.
 Diversity amongst trigeminal neurons revealed by high throughput single cell sequencing.
 PLoS One.
 2017;12(9):e0185543.